menu

 Republic is a very small city located in the state of Washington.
 With a population of 1,020 people and just one neighborhood, Republic is the 265th largest community in Washington.

-Because occupations involving physical labor dominate the local economy, Republic is generally considered to be a blue-collar town.
-37.18% of the Republic workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Republic is a blue-collar town, with 37.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Republic is a city of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Republic who work in healthcare (13.78%), office and administrative support (7.69%), and farm management occupations (7.69%).

 Telecommuters are a relatively large percentage of the workforce: 12.90% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.